schirrmacher/ormbg/README.md

 ![](examples/image/image01_no_background.png)

 This model is a **fully open-source background remover** optimized for images with humans.
 It is based on [Highly Accurate Dichotomous Image Segmentation research](https://github.com/xuebinqin/DIS).
-The model was trained with the synthetic [Human Segmentation Dataset](https://huggingface.co/datasets/schirrmacher/humans), [P3M-10k](https://paperswithcode.com/dataset/p3m-10k), [PPM-100](https://github.com/ZHKKKe/PPM) and [AIM-500](https://paperswithcode.com/dataset/aim-500).

-This model is similar to [RMBG-1.4](https://huggingface.co/briaai/RMBG-1.4), but with open training data/process and commercially free to use.

 ## Inference